-How Can I Get Legal Help for Nursing Home Abuse?
+How Can I Get Nursing Home Legal Advice?

 Nursing home lawsuits may help families by:

 - Awarding financial compensation to pay for medical treatments and other expenses

 - Holding the abusers (such as nursing home staff) accountable for their actions

 - Sending a clear message: nursing home abuse is unacceptable

-You can also get nursing home abuse legal help from local authorities, such as the police department or the Adult Protective Services (APS).
+You can also get nursing home abuse legal advice from local authorities, such as the police department or the Adult Protective Services (APS).
 These agencies can catch abusers and bring them to justice.